20kdc/vrc-sigmar/kip32/README.md

 		* The symbol table is used for various tasks.
 		* Relocations are completely ignored.
 		* For efficiency reasons, the image should start at 0 to minimize the size of the indirect jump table.
+4. Tighter integration may be achieved using various flags, particularly `--inc` and `--ecall` ; see transpiler help for details.
+	* `sdk/log_syscall.uasm` is a simple example.

 ## Future extensions?